This guide takes you through the different types of medications that may be prescribed following your consultation with the LBSM physicians.

 Common side effects

-These common side effects of prednisolone happen in more than 1 in 100 people.
-There are things you can do to help cope with them:
+These common side effects may happen in more than 1 in 100 people.
+They are usually mild and go away by themselves.

 Serious side effects